 - Carolinas Medical Center – Main Campus

 I knew going into the internship it was going to be a huge undertaking.
-KERF had become a full-time job at this point, and I was blogging my heart out 3 times a day – plus doing multiple freelance projects at one time.
+KERF had become a full-time job at this point, and I was blogging 3 times a day – plus doing multiple freelance projects at one time.
 We were also working on opening the bakery!
 And selling our house and moving.
 And I was training for my first half marathon.
 It was a really busy time.
 I was able to blog my breakfast very quickly in the mornings, lunch from my iPhone or photographed as I packed it up the night before, and dinner at home.
-I was miserable inside, but I did my best to not let it affect my outward personality and those around me.
 I managed to eat well, exercise most days and keep all the balls I was juggling in the air.

 I enjoyed working in the schools, and the staff in Salisbury was very fun to work with.
 I enjoyed kids, but I also felt very crushed by the limitations of school foodservice systems.
 It was an eye-opening experience.
 I considered this rotation “the dark ages” because I spent two hours everyday commuting to the job in the dark.
 It was winter, and it was cold and dark all the time except when I was at work!